bplmaps/lmec-main-site/content/articles/showtime-in-downtown-boston.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cx037/5348,352,1215,1093/,1200/0/default.jpg" caption="" class="figure-left" >}}

+This map is about the preservation or lack thereof of historic theaters in Boston, which supposedly has the second highest concentration of old theaters outside of New York.
+The plan this map lays out is to revitalize the theater district as a "multifaceted Cultural District," complete with places to eat, shop, and engage in public art.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cx037/full/,1200/0/default.jpg" caption="" class="figure-center" >}}

 The theaters downtown had a long history before this 1988 redevelopment map was drawn up.
 The opera house, for example, was already the Academy of Music in 1861, on our oldest Atlascope layer.